Behind the scenes of SnapScan’s hack week Behind the scenes of...

 Kurt

-Kurt is the CTO at SnapScan and once thought he'd be a sportsman.
+Kurt is a CTO, and once thought he'd be a sportsman.
 Turns out he can't sports.

 Payments in a snap for every type of business